A New Probe of the High-z BAO scale: BAO tomography With CMB $\times$ LIM-Nulling Convergence

-We have shown that, using LIM-nulling, we are able to extract BAO information, from a CMB lensing observable thus directly probing the matter density field without the need of a biased tracer.
-The constraints we present here can still be improved upon.
+While the constraints we present here are already competitive with existing forecasts, they can still be improved upon.
 Our forecast here uses just a single pair of LIM frequency channels.
 By making use of the fine spectral resolution of LIM experiments and combining this spectral information while nulling, it is possible to yield a higher significance detection.
 The precise gain in SNR one would obtain from combining spectral information we leave for future work.
 In addition, the tried and true methods for increasing one's constraints apply here.
 Increasing the survey areas, performing lensing reconstruction with higher $\ell_{\rm{max}}$, and improving foreground removal techniques for line interlopers can all lower the CMB $\times$ LIM-nulling variance.
-Moreover, it should be noted that the CMB reconstruction noises are used for this analysis are those estimated using the Hu \& Okamoto lensing estimator.
-It had been shown that it is possible to yield lower reconstruction noise for CMB lensing measurements using the global-minimum-variance (GMV) estimator \cite{Maniyar_QE} as well as with full likelihood based methods \cite{Hirata_Seljak_2003} which then carries over to yield a lower CMB $\times$ LIM-nulling variance.
 Of course, another avenue would be to place more stringent priors on the fit, although care must be taken to ensure that the posterior is not prior-dominated.